ajpiter/PythonProTips/PythonBasics/Ifelifelse/README.md

 else:
   expression

-Incoporating "And, Or, Not" to conditional statements can add dimensions by incoporating And, Or, Not parameters.
+Add dimensions to conditional statements by incoporating And, Or, Not parameters.

 ### Examples:
 - **Calculating Cheapest Shipping Methods:** Input(), If, Elif, Else